The popular invite-only audio chat app Clubhouse has finally arrived on Android after spending a year on the Apple iOS platform.

 “As we head into the summer and continue to scale out the backend, we plan to begin opening up even further, welcoming millions more people in from the iOS waitlist, expanding language support, and adding more accessibility features, so that people worldwide can experience Clubhouse in a way that feels native to them,” – Clubhouse

-As tech giants like Twitter, Spotify, Facebook, Telegram, Discord and LinkedIn go after it, Clubhouse last month raised fresh funding in the Series C round, taking its valuation to $4 billion.
+As tech giants like Twitter, Spotify, Facebook, Telegram, Discord, and LinkedIn go after it, Clubhouse raised fresh funding in the Series C round last month, taking its valuation to $4 billion.

 Twitter has announced to make its live audio conversation app Spaces available to users with 600 followers or more on both iOS and Android platforms.